SayouxCGema/mi-portfolio-web/posts/en/llm_seo.md

 ## Your next step towards LLM SEO success

 Now that you have a deep understanding of LLM SEO, it's time to implement these steps and watch your personal brand begin to shine in the digital world.
-Remember, optimization is a continuous journey, and your consistency will be the key to mastering the digital space.
-Do not hesitate to contact me for more advice or to schedule a personalized consultation.
+Remember, optimization is a continuous journey, and your consistency will be the key to mastering the digital space.[Please feel free to contact me](https://gemacalderonsayoux.com/es/#contacto) for further advice or to schedule a personalized consultation.